-where n is the logical block number.
-Thereafter, when you type n BLK = you will have a fresh block to work on.
+No special action is required to edit a previously unused block.
+When you type n BLK ! you will have a fresh block to work on.
 This block is filled with undefined characters.
 You edit in new lines by replacing lines with text.
 For example: